tapn2it/gitbook-docs/migrations/pp3/pp3-settings.md

   configuration settings are required.
 ---

-# I Think Therefore I Blog : Settings
+# Python Essentials : Settings

 A brief explanation of each setting is given below.